 Herbivores are animals that derive energy and nutrients solely from plant material.
 The main components of a herbivore diet come from foliage or marine algae.

-These animals are well adapted to a diet of plants and tend to have evolved specialized mouths for grasping and grinding food.
+These animals are well adapted to plants’ diet and tend to have evolved specialized mouths for grasping and grinding food.

 Herbivores live on both land and in water.
 Mammals in the marine world typically feed on algae or phytoplankton.